udemyDevops/CI-CD-with-Jenkins/Build-triggers/readme.md

     - click on `Add webhook` to save it.
     > once it is added we should see a green tick mark for the webhook indicating the last delivery as successfull, if not refresh the page.
 Click on the webhook --> REcent deliveries.
 If we see a failure (red mark), check if the Jenkins URL and content type are correct.
 Also, check the Jenkins server SG has an inbound rule allowing port 8080 from anywhere (0.0.0.0/0)
 * Go to the jenkins job created in previous section --> configure --> Build triggers --> select `GitHub hook trigger for GITScm polling` --> Save
-* Now to test the trigger add a sample text file and commit to repo which should trigger the job
+* Now to test the trigger by adding a sample text file and commit to repo which should trigger the job
 > We can see 'GitHub Hook Log' added to the pipeline dashboard

 #### Poll SCM